gvwilson/sensibleadventures/bookster/bookster.md

 It took them half an hour to reach the road.
-They saw two squads of soldiers, one marching purposefully away from Forecastle, the other guarding a double handful of Avauntois.
+They saw two squads of soldiers, one marching purposefully away from Forecastle, the other guarding a double handful of arborists and charcoleers.
 The prisoners were sitting on the ground with their hands tied behind their backs and gags in their mouths.
 One was sobbing quietly.

 Eventually the neat rows of the pine orchard blended into unkempt wild forest.
 "Rest," Razi said, squatting on his heels.
 His eyes were